CaloFlow II: Even Faster and Still Accurate Generation of Calorimeter Showers with Normalizing Flows: Density Estimation and Probability Distillation with Normalizing Flows

 The various loss terms are illustrated in fig.~\ref{fig:loss}.
-In table~\ref{tab:loss}, we demonstrate the successive improvements to the negative log-likelihood (NLL) for $e^{+}$ showers due to including these loss terms, after training for 150 epochs as described in section~\ref{sec:training}.
-We observe a clear improvement of the NLL the more terms are added to the loss. \footnote{However, the difference between the last two is quite small, so not adding $L_{x^{(i)}} $ and $ L_{z^{(i)}}$ to the loss function provides a further viable loss candidate.} Evidently, the student does best if it is guided as closely as possible. \footnote{In principle, the student does not have to be an IAF, it could also be a simple, fully-connected neural network~\cite{2021arXiv210612699B}.
-However, in this case we would not have access to the LL as a measure of quality and we would not be able to train it with the additional loss terms of (\ref{eq:Lxi})--(\ref{eq:Lpzi}).}
+In table~\ref{tab:loss}, we demonstrate the successive improvements to the NLL for $e^{+}$ showers due to including these loss terms, after training for 150 epochs as described in section~\ref{sec:training}.
+We observe a clear improvement of the NLL the more terms are added to the loss.
+Evidently, the student does best if it is guided as closely as possible. \footnote{In principle, the student does not have to be an IAF, it could also be a simple, fully-connected neural network~\cite{2021arXiv210612699B}.
+However, in this case we would not have access to the LL as a measure of quality and we would not be able to train it with the additional loss terms of eqs.~\eqref{eq:Lxi}--\eqref{eq:Lpzi}.}

 In summary, our final objective function for the teacher-student training is: